 The cases indicated most of the embolizations were acute, or occurring shortly after implantation.
 This may suggest complications arose because of implantation errors during the initial surgery.
 However, researchers also found case of late embolization.
 This could suggest those complications did not arise from implantation errors.

 Researchers highlighted the importance of their study, saying “… little is known about the outcome of patients with device emobolization, the anatomical location of [the] embolized device and the methods for device retrieval.”

 Studies have linked the device to potential complications, such as movement of the device, or device embolization, and 30,000 units of the device were recalled due to “use error” in September 2015.

-The Hood National Law Group is currently investigating cases for a potential lawsuit against Boston Scientific.
+The National Injury Help is currently investigating cases for a potential lawsuit against Boston Scientific.
 If you or someone you love suffered complications like device embolization after being implanted with a Watchman device, you may be entitled to financial compensation.

-Call the Hood National Law Group today to speak with a member of our legal team.
+Call National Injury Help today to speak with a member of our legal team.
 We can answer your questions and help you determine if your case qualifies for a possible Watchman Lawsuit.

 Boston Scientific Watchman Stroke Device Lawsuit Claims & Settlements page updated on 12/13/2018